olafurw/olafurw.github.io/_posts/2022-12-06-chatgpt-code-reviews.md

 ![gpt51](/img/gpt51.png "suggestions to improve your code, use deque instead of vector, use std::swap to swap the elements, use std::copy instead of the loop, use std::minmax instead of min and max separately.")

 Ok, step 1, use `std::deque` instead of `std::vector`.
 So I tried that.
 I dusted off the project and built it, once with vector and once with deque and ran multiple performance tests and took the averages.
 With `std::deque` the average runtime using 10000 iterations was 4.72 seconds.
 With `std::vector` the average runtime was 4.43 seconds.
 Not huge but definitely a noticeable difference.
+Is there a benefit of using deque, yeah possibly, but vector still wins, as it often does.

 Step 2, use `std::swap`.
 Well, in the example the bot gives me, there is no `std::swap`, so we'll call that an extra optimization.
 Maybe?